Sightseeing, tours, crime museums and more Unusual London Attractions!

-Below we give you some great alternatives to the most popular (and very busy!)attractions.
-A few words of advice though, London is an amazing city, but it is also a very busy city with regard to tourism.
-With Any attractions that you intend to visit, make sure you are pre-booked!
-There is nothing worse than turning up and expecting to get in, and then you are told that the attraction is fully booked for the next week!
+Below we give you some great alternatives to the most popular (and very busy!) tourist attractions in and around the capital.
+A few words of advice though, it’s an amazing city, but it is also a very busy city with regard to tourism.
+With any attractions or tours that you intend to visit, make sure you are pre-booked!
+There is nothing worse than turning up and expecting to get in, and then you are told that the attraction or tour is fully booked for the next week or two!

 Check out the Transport for London website for underground maps, buses, prices, details of the city congestion zone charges and much more, you will be sure to save a lot of time!

-Although not normally considered as a "tourist attraction", be sure to take a visit to the Woolwich Ferry it's free!.
-And if you wish to learn more about the fasinating history of East London's excellent Woolwich Ferry, please visit the Royal Greenwich website for the full history of this often overlooked piece of London.
+Although not normally considered as one of London attractions, it still has to be experienced, so be sure to take a visit to the Woolwich Ferry it’s free!.
+And if you wish to learn more about the fascinating history of the excellent Woolwich Ferry, please visit the Royal Greenwich website for the full history of this often overlooked piece.

-The London Dungeons The London Dungeon County Hall, Westminster Bridge Road London SE1 7PB.
-A well known visitor attraction, the London Dungeon is a uniquely thrilling attraction that will whisk you way back to the capital's most perilous past.
-See, hear, feel and (ahem!) smell the chillingly amusing characters of the 'bad old days' as they come to life before you.
+Make sure you call in to the County Hall, Westminster Bridge Road, SE1 7PB.
+One of the well known attractions, this is a uniquely thrilling attraction that will whisk you way back to the capital’s most perilous past.
+See, hear, feel and (ahem!) smell the chillingly amusing characters of the ‘bad old days’ as they come to life before you.
 Will you lose yourself in fear or in mirth?
-Whichever way, it's not looking good for your underwear!
+Whichever way, it’s not looking good for your underwear!

-The Sherlock Holmes MuseumThe world famous consulting detective Sherlock Holmes lived at 221b Baker Street between 1881-1904, according to the stories written by Sir Arthur Conan Doyle.
+Another of the unusual London Attractions to go to follows the world famous consulting detective Sherlock Holmes who lived at 221b Baker Street between 1881-1904, according to the stories written by Sir Arthur Conan Doyle.

 Mr Holmes shared his rooms with his loyal friend and colleague Dr Watson and the house is protected by the government due to its “special architectural and historical interest.”
 The 1st floor study overlooking Baker Street is faithfully maintained for posterity and just as it was kept by Mrs Hudson in Victorian Times!

-Step back in time and visit The World's Most Famous Address - 221B Baker Street, London.
+Step back in time and visit The World’s Most Famous Address – 221B Baker Street.
 The home of the greatest Victorian sleuth, faithfully preserved as it would have been in the nineteenth century.

-Jack the Ripper Museum dedicated to the history of Victorian East London in the 1880s, providing a serious examination of the crimes of Jack the Ripper.
+The story of Jack the RIpper has held a fascination for thousands of people, so while looking for things to do, It would well be worth looking at the Jack the Ripper museum.
+An attraction dedicated to the history of the Victorian East End in the 1880s, providing a serious examination of the crimes of Jack the Ripper.

-The London Bridge Experience and the London Tombs visit this attraction and become part of London's gruesome history and bad old times, travel back in time with notorious English characters, uncovering the dark secrets that lie beneath the world’s most haunted bridge.
-You will see, hear and even smell what London Bridge was like throughout the ages.
-Or Descend into the bowels of hell at the haunted site of London Tombs, crowned the UK’s Scariest Attraction Make your way past walls dripping in blood, squeeze through confined spaces and scream with terror as you are met with an array of unspeakable horrors in this unimaginable scare maze.
+An attraction that is a must visit for history fans.
+With this experience you become part of the city’s gruesome, troublesome history and bad old times.
+Travel back in time with notorious English characters, uncovering the dark secrets that lie beneath the world’s most haunted bridge.
+You will see, hear and even smell what the Bridge was like throughout the ages.
+Or Descend into the bowels of hell at the haunted site of the London Tombs, crowned the UK’s Scariest Attraction Make your way past walls dripping in blood, squeeze through confined spaces and scream with terror as you are met with an array of unspeakable horrors in this unimaginable scare maze.